How to Pitch Entertainment News Veteran John Horn

 John Horn used to cover entertainment for the Los Angeles Times, where he wrote about movies, agencies and Hollywood.

-I worked with him on the Salt Lake Winter Olympics, where I handled media relations at the Opening and Closing Ceremonies.
+I worked with him on the Salt Lake Winter Olympics as a public relations agency for the Opening and Closing Ceremonies.

 He wrote a lengthy feature story about the Opening Ceremonies of the LA Times Calendar Section.
 It was an amazing feature.

-But it didn't have nearly the reach of this, which is the best media placement of all time.
+But it didn’t have nearly the reach of this, which could be the best media placement of all time.

-Today he covers creativity, the entertainment business, art, music and culture for The Frame, a radio how he hosts at KPCC public radio in Pasadena.
+Today he covers creativity, the entertainment business, art, music, and culture for The Frame, a radio show he hosts at KPCC public radio in Pasadena.